 Grow your green thumb and any food you please!
 Learn smart strategies for veggies, fruit and more that make bringing fresh food to your table a breeze.
 When you grow your own food, you get delicious flavor and a lower grocery bill!
 Join horticulture expert Melinda Myers and discover her insider tricks for growing carrots, peppers, raspberries and so much more. …

-One of the most important things you need in your backyard if you intend to grow your own food is good soil.
+One of the most important home and gardening tips if you intend to grow your own food is good soil.
 Depending on where you live, you might have soil that can handle a lot of different fruits or vegetables, or you may be very limited.
 There are some natural ways to improve your soil as well….

 I admit it, I am not a green thumb.
-I always wanted to be, but I get so confused by everything.
+I always wanted to be, but I get so confused by everything and I’m constantly looking for home and gardening tips.
 So I’ve been trying for awhile to start growing vegetables and I am so excited this year to finally be doing it.
 But what are the best vegetables for beginner gardeners?
 I need something that is fairly easy to tend and something I can plant in pots and not have to worry so much will get eaten by bugs or animals….

 Activities for kids are sometimes tough to come up with when they want to be outside but it’s not warm yet.
 We’ve done lots of gardening crafts in the past that allow them to learn about gardening without actually planting seeds.

 Bring a little outdoors in with these fun craft ideas.

 Collect some rocks from around your yard and decoratively paint them and place them in your garden.
 My kids really loved doing this and spent hours outside painting rocks!

 Hairy Hairy Caterpillar